ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server.md

     ╰─────────────┴──────────────────────────────╯
     ```

-Your secure build server is now up and running! :fire:
+Your secure build server is now up and running!

 It is available at the IP Address of the Hyper Protect Virtual Server LPAR and port (GuestPort) specified.